DARSakthi/DARSakthi.github.io/other.markdown

 I am a member of the VERSES Research Ethics Board.
 I believe it is important to think through the ethical implications of my and others’ research.
 Mathematics has been misused and abused in the past; we should always bear in mind who and what we do mathematics in service of.
 I am particularly opposed to military applications of my work [11-15], a problem which affects many areas of mathematics and physics—especially machine learning, and other areas directly adjacent to the fields within which I do research.

 <span style="font-size:0.7em;">
   [1] Guerilla Open Access Manifesto.
 Aaron Swartz.
-From <a href="https://archive.org/stream/GuerillaOpenAccessManifesto/Goamjuly2008_djvu.txt">Internet Archive</a>.
+From the <a href="https://archive.org/stream/GuerillaOpenAccessManifesto/Goamjuly2008_djvu.txt">Internet Archive</a>.
   [2] Free Publishing.
 Jules Hedges.
 From <a href="https://julesh.com/2021/02/16/free-publishing/">julesh.com</a>.
   [3] Ardila's Axioms.
 Federico Ardila.
 From <a href="http://fardila.com">fardila.com</a>.
   [4] How Science Pretends to be Meritocratic | A Dr Fatima Video Essay.
 From <a href="https://www.youtube.com/watch?v=WSP4Y7M0bSo">YouTube</a>.